blauser/toy-api/readme.md

   - We can add a parameter to specify a source API (e.g. `props/address=123+fake+st+90210&detail=septic&source=housecanary`).
   - We should add authentication and rate limiting before deploying an API such as this.
 - I used Flask because it was more light-weight than Django, but I know you're a Django shop.
 I would rewrite this in Django with extra time.
+- I would also go back to add more testing coverage and documentation.